120347 Salacia: Satellite

+Actaea is probably between 360 km and 425 km in diameter.
+It is 2.372±0.060 magnitudes fainter than Salacia, implying a diameter ratio of 3 for equal albedos.
 Actaea has the same color as Salacia (V−I = 0.89±0.02 and 0.87±0.01, respectively), supporting the assumption of equal albedos.

-It has been calculated that the Salacia system should have undergone enough tidal evolution to circularize their orbits, which is consistent with the low measured eccentricity, but that the primary need not be tidally locked.
+It has been calculated that the Salacia system should have undergone enough tidal evolution to circularize their orbits, which is consistent with the low measured eccentricity.
 The ratio of its semi-major axis to its primary's Hill radius is 0.0023, the tightest trans-Neptunian binary with a known orbit.
 Salacia and Actaea will next occult each other in 2067.

 Name

-This planetoid was named after Salacia (/səˈleɪʃə/), the goddess of salt water and the wife of Neptune.
+This minor planet was named after Salacia (/səˈleɪʃə/), the goddess of salt water and the wife of Neptune.
 The naming citation was published on 18 February 2011 (M.P.C.
 73984).

 The moon's name, Actaea /ækˈtiːə/, was assigned on the same date.
 Actaea is a nereid or sea nymph.